 Do you like to rescue old things and give them new life?

 My blog is a variety of subjects, quilting and sewing, tablescapes and recipes, book reviews and hand stitching, crafting and mountain living.
 I love to have new followers, too!
 See the buttons on the sidebar to follow by your favorite method.
 If you are visiting from Hometalk, Fave Quilts, All Free Sewing, Pinterest, a link up site, or just found me, please stay a bit and have a look around, my tutorials are gathered at the top in pages to make them easy to find.
 Lots of fun is had here, and I invite you to follow with any of your favorite methods, see the sidebar for ways to follow.
-My fourth mystery quilt is in progress in 2018, click on Scrap Dance Square Dance on the sidebar for the first post.
+My annual myster quilt along begins in January each year, and my annual Autumn Jubilee is the entire month of October every year.
 Click on the Home page to see the latest posts on the blog.

 New Project Kits on Sale at Craftsy – Click HERE